-Hiding Out With the the Stand-Up Comic Who Could Put Roger Stone in Prison
+Hiding Out With the the Stand-up Comic Who Could Put Roger Stone in Prison

 Credico has spent the better part of three decades as something of a fringe figure in New York politics — a cross between “The Rent Is Too Damn High” guy, the Naked Cowboy, and Samuel Gompers.
 He has run for the Senate, for mayor, and for governor, never getting more than 4 percent of the vote.
 He slept out in the cold during Occupy Wall Street, attended a session of the New York State Senate dressed as the Greek philosopher Diogenes, smoked a joint on the steps of the State Capitol in Albany to protest the Rockefeller Drug Laws, and has been tossed out of the White House Correspondents’ Dinner for screaming about Julian Assange at the CNN table.

 It remains an article of faith among Credico and his friends that the only reason he’s not a household name is that, during his first appearance on The Tonight Show in 1984, he committed the cardinal sin of impersonating Johnny Carson.
 Carson responded by not inviting Credico over to the couch for a conversation after his bit — or back on the program ever again.
-Instead of fame and lucrative stand-up specials, the decades since have been filled with bit work — including a gig as the voice actor on a reboot of the cult children’s TV classic H.R.
+Instead of fame and lucrative stand-up specials, the decades since have been filled with bit work — including a gig as a voice actor on a reboot of the cult children’s TV classic H.R.
 Pufnstuf.

 “I am hoping he can get something out of this political stuff.
 I am hoping he can benefit off of it in some way,” said Sid Krofft, the 89-year-old producer of H.R.
 Pufnstuf, who, on the phone from Los Angeles while in the waiting room of his dentist, said that he considered Credico a surrogate son and was trying to arrange meetings with CNN’s Jeff Zucker and MSNBC’s Phil Griffin on Credico’s behalf.
 “All of this can be a positive stepping stone,” said Krofft.
 “I know Jeff, I know Phil.
 Maybe he can get on one of those shows as a regular.
 I told him, ‘You are on the upswing right now.
 This is your time.
 Ya gotta go for it!’”